f-ras/42Course/README.md

 I transfered my 42 code assignments to a dedicated personal organization.

-You can reach it here directly on GitHub. [f-ras-42Cursus](https://github.com/f-ras-42Cursus "My Personal Organization")
+You can reach it [here directly on GitHub.](https://github.com/f-ras-42Cursus "My Personal Organization: f-ras-42Cursus")